 THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

 Executes the script provided as argument at an external location.
-The script must be written in a supported and registered language.
+The script must be written in a supported and registered language (R or Python).
 To execute sp_execute_external_script, you must first enable external scripts by using the statement,

 sp_configure 'external scripts enabled', 1;.